 2003 Long-term Study

-In 2003 The Wooden Floor decided to lay the foundation for a long-term study that would compare students at The Wooden Floor sense of “self-concept”, (a learned response pattern that reflects an individual’s evaluation of past behaviors and experiences, and predicts future behaviors), to national norms.
+In 2003 Saint Joseph Ballet decided to lay the foundation for a long-term study that would compare Saint Joseph Ballet students’ sense of “self-concept”, (a learned response pattern that reflects an individual’s evaluation of past behaviors and experiences, and predicts future behaviors), to national norms.

 This study will also aid in long-term strategic planning and resource allocation by measuring, over a period of several years, whether there is a correlation between positive self-concept and students’ patterns of program participation.
 (This would be done by merging survey data with resource usage data.)